maximumberlin76-gif/Resonance-Window-Retention-Resonance-Window-and-Retention-Theorem-in-Nonlinear-Open-Dissipative-Dy/README.md

 Ω_ret represents the retained-domain region in which structural continuity and operational persistence remain stable over time.

----

 - x(t)

 System state trajectory over time.

 Represents the evolving operational configuration of the system within admissible state space.

----

 - R(t)

-Instantaneous coherence indicator.
+Instantaneous synchronization / coherence-support indicator.

-Represents the current degree of organized structural behavior and phase-related operational coherence.
+Represents the current degree of organized phase-related behavior and operational synchronization.

-R(t) reflects instantaneous organizational state but does not by itself guarantee structural persistence.
+R(t) may indicate coherence-support dynamics, but it does not by itself prove retained structural coherence, retained operational persistence, or real dynamic stability.

----

 - R_floor